by Go! Solutions

 • and also:

-Pumpkin, Carrots, Bananas, Blueberries, Cranberries, Lentils, Broccoli, Cottage cheese, Alfalfa, Sweet potatoes, Blackberries, Squash, Papayas, Pomegranate, Choline chloride, Phosphoric acid, Dried chicory root, Dried Lactobacillus acidophilus fermentation product, Dried Enterococcus faecium fermentation product, Sodium chloride, Dried Aspergillus oryzae fermentation extract, Dried Bacillus subtilis fermentation extract, DL-methionine, Taurine, Potassium chloride, L-lysine, Vitamins, Vitamin A supplement, Vitamin D3 supplement, Vitamin E supplement, Niacin, L-ascorbyl-2-polyphosphate (a source of vitamin C), Thiamine mononitrate, D-calcium pantothenate, Riboflavin, Pyridoxine hydrochloride, Beta-carotene, Folic acid, Biotin, Vitamin B12 supplement, Minerals, Zinc proteinate, Iron proteinate, Copper proteinate, Zinc oxide, Manganese proteinate, Copper sulphate, Calcium iodate, Ferrous sulphate, Manganous oxide, Sodium selenite, Yucca schidigera extract, Dried rosemary.
+Pumpkin, Carrots, Bananas, Blueberries, Cranberries, Lentils, Broccoli, Cottage cheese, Suncured alfalfa, Sweet potatoes, Blackberries, Squash, Papayas, Pomegranate, Choline chloride, Phosphoric acid, Dried chicory root, Dried Lactobacillus acidophilus fermentation product, Dried Enterococcus faecium fermentation product, Salt, Dried Aspergillus oryzae fermentation extract, Dried Bacillus subtilis fermentation extract, Vitamins (Vitamin A supplement, Vitamin D3 supplement, Vitamin E supplement, Niacin, L-ascorbyl-2-polyphosphate (a source of vitamin C), Thiamine mononitrate, D-calcium pantothenate, Riboflavin, Pyridoxine hydrochloride, Beta-carotene, Folic acid, Biotin, Vitamin B12 supplement), Minerals (Zinc proteinate, Iron proteinate, Copper proteinate, Zinc oxide, Manganese proteinate, Copper sulphate, Calcium iodate, Ferrous sulphate, Manganous oxide, Sodium selenite), DL-Methionine, Taurine, Potassium chloride, L-Lysine, Yucca schidigera extract, Dried rosemary

 Vitamins and Additives